 The team is based in Spencer House, Spencer Row, Store Street, Dublin, and headed by Séamus Dooley, Irish secretary, who also acts as assistant secretary (Ireland).
-Nicola Coleman is Irish organiser and Ian McGuinness is assistant organiser.
+Ian McGuinness is Irish organiser.

 Séamus Dooley has overall responsibility for the day-to-day running of union activities, organisation and financial affairs.
 He is the official spokesperson for the NUJ in Ireland, North and South.
 He has primary industrial responsibility for the national print and broadcasting sector and his national responsibilities include governmental policies and media freedom.
 He is a member of the Irish Congress of Trade Unions (ICTU) Executive Council and of the Press Council of Ireland's finance and administrative committee.

-The three officials share responsibility for freelance matters and are supported by the Irish administrative team of Evelyn Hannigan, Irish Office administrator, and Helen Taylor.
+The two officials share responsibility for freelance matters and are supported by the Irish administrative team of Evelyn Hannigan, Irish office administrator, and Helen Taylor.

 The Irish office covers Northern Ireland and represents all members in the national and regional media.
 However, members employed by BBC Northern Ireland come under the jurisdiction of the Broadcasting Office at NUJ Head Office in London.

 Membership administration, such as applications and subscriptions in Northern Ireland, is normally handled by the membership department in London.

 The opening hours in Dublin are 9.30am to 1pm and 2pm to 5pm Monday to Friday.